guymorin/football-predictions/README.md

 # Football Predictions

 ## What is this ?
-FP is a webapp helping to predict football results.
+FP is a PHP web app helping to predict football results.

+## Installation
+Upload files on a PHP server and launch index.php in a browser.